DavidVandenbussche/text_generator/README.md

 In the main file, uncomment the commented section to load the model a first time, then comment and load the saved model.
 The dataset are from Shakespeare and Proust.
 Don't expect too much, the sentences arent't very understandable as it lacks data!
-Change the temeprature to let the algorithm be more or less creative.
+Change the temperature to let the algorithm be more or less creative.